screetsec/Sudomy/README.md

 ```
 $ sudomy -d hackerone.com
 ```
-To use one of more source:
+To use one or more source:
 ```
 $ sudomy -s shodan,dnsdumpster,webarchive -d hackerone.com
 ```